 In Barcelona, you can hear world-class jazz at the big Barcelona Jazz Festival toward the end of the month.
-At more than a dozen venues around the city, jazz lovers can see concerts featuring big-name jazz musicians as well and up-and-coming artists.
+At more than a dozen venues around the city, jazz lovers can enjoy concerts featuring big-name jazz musicians as well and up-and-coming artists.

 Grabbing the last few days of really warm weather, many towns on the Costa del Sol hold their local feria in October.

-The Week of Architecture celebration combines a trade fair, exhibits, children's workshops, and open events in Madrid's most famous buildings.
+The Semana de la Arquitectura (The Week of Architecture, in English) combines a trade fair, exhibits, children's workshops, and public events in Madrid's most famous buildings.
 You can also visit dozens of architecturally and historically significant buildings.
 Children's activities are also scheduled.